TheBrookhavenGroup/worth/README.md

 ## Introduction

 ### Goal
-Keep track of wealth at a collection of brokers and banks accross a variety of asset classes.
-Do it privately, without storing informaiton on third party servers.
+Keep track of wealth at a collection of brokers and banks across a variety of asset classes.
+Do it privately, without storing information on third party servers.

 ## Reasoning
 Maybe this isn't so reasonable.
 Sure, I could have used something off-the-shelf or another open source project.
 But, I wanted this to be simple and private.
 I did not want my data stored on someone else's server.
 Lastly, I wanted to have a code base I could customize easliy and add asset classes to.
 All that being said I'll surely borrow and use other open source packages from time to time.